mre/riffraff/README.md

 ### Usage

 ```
-riffraff jenkins-job-name
+riffraff status jenkins-job-name
 ```

 This will print the current status of all Jenkins jobs matching the given pattern (`jenkins-job-name` in this case).
 You can use any regular expression for that, e.g.:

 ```
-riffraff "^application-.*-unittests$"
+riffraff status "^application-.*-unittests$"
 ```

-You can get the output of each last job matching the pattern with
+You can get the full output of each last job matching the pattern with

 ```
-riffraff --raw "^application-.*-unittests$"
+riffraff status -v "^application-.*-unittests$"
 ```

 ### OBTW